Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Discussion

 while for the conservative bound the optimization problem of Eqs.~(\ref{eq:csi_lmi}, \ref{eq:lmi}) yields a couplings vector $\bm{c}^{less}$ with $c^{less}_\alpha$ = $[\bm{c}^{less}]_\alpha$, so that:

-Eq.~(\ref{eq:tuning}) shows that the bound $c_\alpha^{less}$ requires at least a level of cancellation equal to the the square of the relaxation factor $r^2$.
-However, the level of tuning $\xi$ should be defined as:
+Eq.~(\ref{eq:tuning}) shows that if $r\gg$ 1 the signal prediction normalized to the bound can be equal to unity only through a large level of cancellation, at least equal to the square of the relaxation factor $r^2$, i.e. $r^2 + (-r^2+1)=1$.
+A more accurate way to quantify the level of tuning $\xi$ is to identify it with the maximal contribution (in absolute value) to the sum that determines the signal prediction: